 Explore how to work with D3.js and dc.js.

 Learn Processing, a tool for creative data visualizations.

-Learn everything you need to know to analyze and display data using Tableau Desktop—and make better, more data-driven decisions for your company.
+Learn what you need to know to analyze and display data using Tableau 2020.
+Discover how to leverage the software to make smarter, more data-driven decisions.

 Tableau 10 for Data Scientists with Matt Francis